 As described in the Report, Congress has circumscribed NCTC's role with regard to domestic terrorism by directing it not to prepare or contribute to intelligence products without a foreign nexus.
 This limitation reflects longstanding concern about protecting the privacy and civil liberties for U.S. persons in a counter-terrorism center that has been structured largely to address foreign and foreign-inspired threats.
-Is hare those concerns.
+I share those concerns.
 Domestic terrorism poses a serious and continuing threat to the American public.
 But the Federal Bureau of Investigation has the primary mission of conducting intelligence gathering and law enforcement operations within the country.
 For purposes of this Report, we have not assessed whether NCTC's assistance is necessary to supplement that work, or if such expanded mission justifies what could be additional exposure and dissemination of U.S. person information.
-Is a contracting to the contraction of U.S. person information.
-Is a contracting to the contraction of U.S. person information.
-Is a contracting to the contraction of U.S. person information.
-Is a contracting to the contraction of U.S. person information.
-Is a contracting to the contraction of U.S. person information.
-Is a contracting to the contraction of U.S. person information.
-Is a contracting to the contraction of U.S. person information.